astronomer/astro-docs/enterprise/stable/06_manage-astronomer/01_integrate-auth-system.md

 ---
-title: "Auth Systems on Astronomer Enterprise"
+title: "Integrating Auth Systems on Astronomer Enterprise"
-description: "Integrating Astronomer with OIDC Providers"
-date: 2019-04-21T00:00:00.000Z
-slug: "ee-integrating-auth-systems"
+navTitle: "Integrate an Auth System"
+description: "Plug your internal authentication server into your Astronomer platform instantiation."
 ---

 By default, the Astronomer platform allows you to authenticate using your Google or GitHub account.
 We provide the option to authenticate using any alternative providers that follow the [Open Id Connect protocol](https://openid.net/connect/) via [Implicit Flow](https://auth0.com/docs/flows/concepts/implicit),  including (but not limited to) [Auth0](https://auth0.com/), [Okta](https://okta.com), and [Microsoft Azure's Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).